 Our non-employee directors receive certain compensation for their services and are reimbursed for expenses incurred in attending board and committee meetings, as determined by the board of directors.
-Each non-employee director received an annual base fee of \$15,000.
-In addition, each non-employee director receives annual fees to act as chairmen of the various sub-committees of the board of directors.
-Such fees are \$5,000 per chairmen.
+Mr. Currubba received a base fee of \$40,000 during 2019.
+Mr. Mahamedi and Mr. Chung each received an annual base fee of \$15,000 during 2019.
 All fees are paid quarterly in arrears.

 We have a 2012 Equity Incentive Plan and a 2015 Equity Incentive Plan pursuant to which our non-employee directors are entitled to receive stock options.
-Each non-employee director in office on November 15, 2018 received an annual grant of options to purchase 240,000 shares of our common stock.
-In addition, non-employee directors may be entitled to receive options on a case by case basis, in an amount determined by our board of directors or its compensation committee in its respective discretion, to purchase shares of common stock upon initial election to the board of directors.
+Each non-employee directors may be entitled to receive options on a case by case basis, in an amount determined by our board of directors or its compensation committee in its respective discretion, to purchase shares of common stock upon initial election to the board of directors.
 In determining the number of options granted to a director upon initial election, the compensation committee uses its judgment and, consistent with our compensation objectives, maintains the flexibility necessary to recruit qualified and experienced directors.
 All options granted under the plans have an exercise price equal to the fair market value of our common stock on the date of the grant.
 These stock options have a 10-year term and are exercisable pursuant to an equal 3-year vesting schedule, and remain exercisable for certain periods of time after a person is no longer a director.